 Rapid Prototyping Disadvantages

 - May require a skilled operator: metal 3D printers especially often require trained operators to ensure printing is safe and optimum.
 This is dependent on how complex the 3D printing technology is, as for example FDM 3D printers are far simpler and require far less skill to operate.
+If outsourcing to a rapid prototyping service, this will add to costs.

 - Time lags and costs if not done in-house: if you have a rapid prototyping service print the part for you, this may add 2-3 days to the process as the part needs to be mailed to you.
 The costs may also add up over time if you print many parts, so it is important to estimate how often you will be 3D printing parts to ascertain whether it is better value to outsource rapid prototyping or have it done in-house.